-Cavaliers select USC center Mobley with No. 3 pick in draft
+Cavaliers hang on to No. 3 pick, select versatile big Mobley

-CLEVELAND (AP) — Desperate to add an All-Star-caliber player to rocket them back to contention, the Cleveland Cavaliers selected USC center Evan Mobley with the No. 3 overall pick in the NBA draft on Thursday night.
+Desperate to add a player capable of rocketing them back into title contention, Cleveland selected the talented USC center with the No. 3 overall pick in the NBA draft on Thursday night.

-After Detroit took Cade Cunningham first and Houston selected Jalen Green, the Cavs nabbed the 20-year-old Mobley, a two-way talent who is just tapping into his potential.
+After Detroit took Cade Cunningham first and Houston selected Jalen Green, the Cavs nabbed the 20-year-old Mobley, a skilled, athletic big man just tapping into his potential.

+Cavs general manager Koby Altman said he was contacted by numerous teams interested in trading into the third spot to get Mobley, who only worked out for the Pistons and felt he should be the top pick.

+Once Cleveland zeroed in on Mobley, nothing was going to change the team’s mind.

+“We weren’t the only ones who wanted Evan,” Altman said.
+“We knew immediately when we jumped (in the draft lottery) that the level of interest (would grow) and the offers kept getting more and more compelling, but within those offers there was no Evan Mobley.

+“When you have the ability to draft that level of a talent, a versatile, 7-foot, two-way player that has tremendous upside, that’s what you take.
+It’s a great day for the franchise.”

-The 7-foot Mobley will join young guards Darius Garland, Collin Sexton and forward Isaac Okoro to give Cleveland a foundation to build from.
+Mobley will join young guards Darius Garland, Collin Sexton, forward Isaac Okoro and center Jarrett Allen to give Cleveland a foundation to build from.
 The Cavs have been in disarray since LeBron James left as a free agent after the 2018 season.

 There’s more reason for hope.

+Although they didn’t get a chance to speak with Mobley or work him out before the draft, they felt they had enough information to take Mobley, who led the Trojans to the Elite 8 last season.
+He averaged 16.4 points, 8.7 rebounds, 2.9 blocks and 2.4 assists

+In his only college season, Mobley was named the Pac-12′s best player, top freshman and best defensive player.

-Shortly before the draft began, the Cavs agreed to acquire veteran point guard Ricky Rubio from Minnesota, a person familiar with the negotiations told The Associated Press.
+The Cavs were busy in the final hours before they went on the clock, agreeing to acquire veteran point guard Ricky Rubio from Minnesota, a person familiar with the negotiations told The Associated Press.

 Cleveland is sending small forward Taurean Prince, cash and a second-round pick in 2022 to the Timberwolves for the 30-year-old Rubio, said the person who spoke on condition of anonymity because the NBA has to approve the swap.